humanwhocodes/humanwhocodes.com/src/pages/_posts/2009-01-20-speed-up-your-javascript-part-2.md

   - Performance
   - Recursion
 ---
 Last week, I covered the first reason why JavaScript can take too long to execute: [too much happening in a loop][1].
-There&#8217;s a similar problem with functions in that sometimes they&#8217;re just doing too much.
-Usually this means there&#8217;s too many loops (as opposed to too much happening in a loop), too much recursion, or simply too many different operations being performed.
+There's a similar problem with functions in that sometimes they're just doing too much.
+Usually this means there's too many loops (as opposed to too much happening in a loop), too much recursion, or simply too many different operations being performed.

 Too many loops are often caused by having loops inside of loops, locking up the JavaScript engine until all iterations are complete.
 The most glaring example of this is the bubble sort algorithm.
-Though there&#8217;s no need to use this in JavaScript due to the native `sort()` method, it&#8217;s good to understand how it can be problematic so that you can identify similar patterns.
+Though there's no need to use this in JavaScript due to the native `sort()` method, it's good to understand how it can be problematic so that you can identify similar patterns.
 A typical implementation of a bubble sort in JavaScript looks like this:

     function bubbleSort(items){
         for (var i=items.length-1; i >= 0; i--){